Mike5126/customer-shopping-trends-analysis/README.md

 A SQL analysis of shopping behavior for 3,900 customers, exploring seasonal demand, location-based trends, customer demographics, and the relationship between purchase frequency and spend — to support business decisions around inventory and stocking strategy.

-This project covers a single, focused layer of the analysis pipeline: **SQL Analysis (verified against the raw dataset)**.
-It does not (yet) include a data-cleaning notebook or a BI dashboard — see [Possible Next Steps](#possible-next-steps) if you want to extend it that way.

 ---

 ## Table of Contents